 Need for Computerized Automated Machine (CAM) for finding THR issues in Patients

 Abstract: Over time within the overwhelming majority of cases, total hip replacement permits individuals to measure a lot of active lives while not enfeebling hip pain.
 [34].
 In due course, however, a hip replacement can fail due to various factors.
 To reliably identify the signs of joint instability from Radiographs in those who have undergone Total Hip Replacement by means of Image Recognition algorithms to help monitor long term fate of the implant.
 Patient attrition at year two of the follow-up is very high, the main reason being easy accessibility to high quality health care.
-A CAM would help in screening patients who may need further intervention.
+A Computerized Automated Machine (CAM) would help in screening patients who may need further intervention.

 Keywords: Computerized Automated Machine, Automated Machine, Finding THR Issues, Issues in THR Patients.